 “The Friends of Aine organization is helping to fill a vital need for many families in New Hampshire who are grappling with a difficult loss and the opportunity to raise awareness and provide expanded bereavement services for children is such a worthwhile endeavor.”

-Lisa Wallace is a founding board member and currently works as the Marketing Director for Primary Bank.
+Lisa Wallace is a founding board member and currently works at EVR Advertising in Manchester.
 With a background in creative direction and marketing strategy, she leads our Marketing and Communications committee.
 An avid volunteer for children’s programs, Lisa coaches soccer for the Bedford Athletic Club and manages a Destination Imagination Team for students at Bedford High School.
 She lives in Bedford with her husband and two daughters.

 “We had the privilege of knowing Aine as a dear family friend.
 Working to create a legacy for Aine by helping other children is an honor.”